Electrical Installation (Buildings and Structures) | Level 2

 - Cafés and coffee bars with a wide range of reasonably priced meals, snacks and drinks

-On successful completion, you can progress to Level 3 or an apprenticeship.
+After Level 2, you can progress to Level 3, either full-time or as an apprentice.

 - Industrial installer

 - Project manager

 - Self employment

 Course fees and finance

 This course is free (you do not have to pay fees) if:

 - You are a UK citizen, hold EU Settlement Status or have a visa which could qualify you for home status.